 Your doctor will ask you about your sweating -- when it occurs, and what seems to trigger it.
 You'll also be asked about your medical history, including any medical conditions you have and medicines you are taking.

 The doctor will do a medical exam, which may include:

-- Lab tests to check for conditions that can cause hyperhidrosis, such as heart disease, thyroid problems, and diabetes.
+- Lab tests and other tests to check for conditions that can cause hyperhidrosis, such as heart disease, thyroid problems, and diabetes.

 - Tests for hyperhidrosis.
 The starch-iodine test uses a mixture of iodine and starch, which turns blue in areas where your body is sweating excessively.
 The paper test uses a special type of paper applied to the affected area to measure the volume of sweat you are producing.